ImpressiveTaste/motorLogger/README.md

    - Scale (RPM/count)
    - Logging time (seconds)
    - Sample interval (ms)
-    - Previous versions used polling which limited each variable to about **2.5&nbsp;ms**.
-The logger now configures X2Cscope scope channels so up to six variables can be captured at **1 ms** intervals.
-The GUI still enforces a conservative minimum delay of `3 × number_of_selected_variables`, but you can disable this using the experimental button to reach faster rates.
+    - Logging now uses X2Cscope scope channels.
+All selected variables can be sampled at **1 ms** intervals.
+The GUI enforces a 1 ms minimum by default, but you can disable this using the experimental button to try faster rates.
 3. Click **START** to capture data.
 Press **STOP** to end the capture early.
 4. Use the buttons to plot currents, plot speed, or save the captured data.